mitjafelicijan/mitjafelicijan.com/posts/2019-10-19-using-sentiment-analysis-for-clickbait-detection.md

 ---
-Title: Using sentiment analysis for click&#8209;bait detection in RSS feeds
+Title: Using sentiment analysis for clickbait detection in RSS feeds
-Description: Using Python with sentiment analysis to detect if titles in RSS feeds are click-bait
+Description: Using Python with sentiment analysis to detect if titles in RSS feeds are clickbait
-Slug: using-sentiment-analysis-for-click-bait-detection-in-rss-feeds
+Slug: using-sentiment-analysis-for-clickbait-detection-in-rss-feeds
 Listing: true
 Created: 2019-10-19
 Tags: []